mstksg/inCode/copy/entries/machines-3.md

 Hi!
 I have to apologize a bit for the long delay; starting grad school and things like that have made me have to scramble to adjust to the new life.
-But a couple of people have asked me to finish up and wrap up this series, and I think I owe it to them then :)
+But a couple of people have asked me to finish up and wrap up this series, and I think I owe it to them then :)  Welcome to the final chapter.

 In the [last post][part2], we looked deeper into the Auto type, played around with instancing it as familiar typeclasses, saw it as a member of the